-Enabling functions of digital social inclusion is directly related to the functioning of youth centres and other services providing support to the young people.
-It includes building the capacity of youth centres, linking them to other stakeholders in the field and giving them visibility at the policy level.
-Verke and EYWC (2019) go further in elaborating how digitalisation of youth work can bring benefits to young people, by improving their social status and supporting them in achieving their goals:
+Enabling functions of digital social inclusion is directly related to the functioning of the youth centres and other services providing support to the young people.
+It includes building capacity of the youth centres, linking them to the other stakeholders in the field and giving them visibility at the policy level.
+Verke & EYWC (2019) go further in elaborating how digitalisation of youth work can bring benefits to young people, by improving their social status and supporting them in achieving their goals:

-- better knowledge about young people and their realities, needs and opinions; - advanced organisation of youth work (planning, documenting and delivering activities); and - providing support for the development of meaningful and inclusive youth policy.
+- better knowledge about young people and their realities, needs and opinions; - advanced organisation of youth work (planning, documenting and delivering activities) and - providing support for the development of meaningful and inclusive youth policy.

-Furthermore, regardless of the environment youth workers operate in (online-offline) and which tools they use, they have to act according to the three functions of youth work (Lundquist 2012):
+Furthermore, regardless of the environment youth workers operate in (online-offline) and which tools they use, they have to act according to the three functions of youth work (Lundquist, 2012):

-- ▶ 1) socialisation, which refers to attaching young people to their culture, society and surrounding communities; - ▶ 2) building trust in other people, where the competences of the youth workers they encounter online are of the highest relevance; - ▶ 3) individualisation is a process that refers to supporting the growth of a young person's identity becoming an independent individual aware of their own needs and goals.
+1) socialization, which refers to attaching the young people into their culture, society and surrounding communities;

+- 2) building trust into other people, where the competences of the youth workers they encounter online are of the very high relevance - 3) individualization function that refers to supporting the growth of a young person into a self, an independent individual aware of one's needs and goals.